-We have both worked in the persistent pain field across Australia and internationally for over a decade.
-We have experienced the joy of witnessing many people return to meaningful activities and reduce pain but have also noticed that there are many others who describe feeling stuck, on a medical/health professional roundabout, with limited long lasting change.
-We wanted to create an innovative and science based program that addresses some of the barriers to change:
+Having both worked in the persistent pain field across Australia and internationally for over a decade, we have experienced the joy of witnessing many people return to meaningful activities and reduce pain.
+However, we've also noticed that there are many who describe feeling stuck on a medical/health professional roundabout with limited long lasting change.
+We wanted to create an innovative and sciencebased program that addresses some of the barriers to change.

-- 1. Context: Traditional pain management programs are conducted in hospital or medical settings.
+Context: Traditional pain management programs are conducted in hospital or medical settings.
 Research shows that context is important in the production of pain.
-If you consider what you associate with hospitals/medical environments, for many people it is illness, pain, and unpleasant emotions.
-Perhaps for some, not the best context for recovery.
+If you consider what you associate with medical environments, for many people, it is illness, pain, and stress.
+Perhaps not the best context for recovery.
 We wanted to take the treatment out of the medical setting and into the wellness focused context of a yoga studio.
-We wanted the physical environment (e.g., sights, sounds, smells) to communicate to your system that you are safe, and able to be healthy again. - 2.
-Embodied learning: Many people learn best through practical experience: doing rather than hearing or reading.
-However, pain management programs typically deliver education in a didactic, seated manner.
-The Mindful Motion Program aims to deliver modern pain science, in a practical and embodied manner so that participants can see their experience change in real time, reinforcing motivation to continue and creating a more positive association with movement. - 3.
+We wanted the physical environment (e.g., sights, sounds, smells) to communicate to your system that you are safe and able to be healthy again.

+Embodied learning: Many people learn best through practical application.
+However, pain management programs typically deliver education in a didactic and seated manner.
+The Mindful Motion Program delivers modern pain science in a practical and embodied manner.
+Participants can see the change in real time to reinforce motivation and create a more positive association with movement.

 Accessibility: We feel strongly that yoga can be highly beneficial for persistent pain.
-Unfortunately, we have heard many stories from people with pain who have tried regular yoga classes and have either experienced a pain flare up, or felt discouraged because they could not keep up with the pace or movements suggested.
-These experiences have left people feeling worse than when they started, and they have subsequently given up yoga.
-We wanted to create a yoga based program, that is evidence informed, pain aware and inclusive to all abilities so that people can experience the benefits of yoga. - 4.
-Collaboration: Finally, many people living with pain have multiple health professionals working separately, who can at times, provide conflicting advice.
+Unfortunately, with regular yoga classes the pace and movements aren't tailored to those with persistent pain and can potentially trigger a pain flare up.
+This can leave people feeling worse than when they started, and they give up yoga.
+We wanted to create a yoga-based program, that is evidence informed, pain aware and inclusive to all abilities so that people can experience the benefits of yoga.

+Collaboration: Many people living with pain see multiple health professionals working separately, with potentially conflicting advice.
 This is often confusing and can negatively impact recovery.
-Weare committed to offering a holistic, consistent approach, grounded in science, that blends their expertise in pain physiotherapy and health psychology.
+We're committed to offering a holistic, consistent approach, grounded in science, that blends our expertise in pain physiotherapy and health psychology.